 - Visit Fort Massachusetts on Ship Island

-Fort Massachusetts was built after the war of 1812 as a residence for the Union troops.
+Fort Massachusetts was built after the War of 1812 as a residence for Union troops.
 Most of the soldiers who died in the battle against New Orleans and the Gulf Coast are buried here.
 Today, the fort is operational as a tourist attraction site.
-It is located along the shores of the West Ship Island.
-Fort Massachusetts is one of the projects along this shore that withstood the destruction of hurricanes for over two centuries.
-Visit this location to see stingrays, dolphins, pelicans, and other wildlife that thrive in the area.
+It is located along the shores of West Ship Island.
+Fort Massachusetts is one of the projects along this shore that has withstood the destruction of hurricanes for over two centuries.
+Visit this location to see stingrays, dolphins, pelicans, and other wildlife that thrives in the area.

 - Mississippi Museum of Natural Science

 The museum is located in LeFleur’s Bluff State Park and it contains numerous exhibits that allow you to experience the natural world differently.
 For instance, there is a 100,000-gallon aquarium, complete with thousands of marine life and hundreds of species.
 A large fossil of an endangered dinosaur takes center stage inside the museum.
 The museum grounds offer extended outdoor exhibitions for visitors as they take strolls.
 There is an outdoor maze to explore if you are feeling adventurous.
 Kids can have fun at the Kids Corner or in the Discovery Room.

 - Visit the Institute for Marine Mammal Studies (IMMS)